uberballo/Pawnstore/README.md

 Now you may add items or borrow them.
 As the items owner, you may delete them.
 * To add items, choose `Add a item` and fill the form.
 Fill the items name, what category it belongs to and if it is available.
 It will instantly show on the list
 * To browse items, choose `Items`.
 Here you can browse the items, borrow and delete them.
 If the item is available, you may borrow it.
 If you're the items owner, you may delete it.
+* To return borrowed item, you need to let the admins to check the borrowed item, then they will accept the item back.
+This is to ensure that items borrowed stay in good shape.
+* Admins may choose new admins, thus allowing more volunteers to accept items back.

+## Test accounts
+There aren't any basic accounts, as you have to make them yourself, but there is always a admin account.
+Admin account credentials are:
+        Username: admin

+        Password: admin